 This is because the Full Payment Submission (FPS) includes car details.
 Find out more in our payrolling benefits - the basics article.

-NOTE: If you payroll a car, create a Benefit in Kind (BIK) pay element in Sage 50 Payroll.
-This calculates the tax due on the notional amount of the benefit.
+NOTE: If you payroll a car, create a BIK pay element in Sage 50 Payroll to calculate tax on the cash equivalent value.
+You can use your software to calculate the cash equivalent value of a car benefit.

 If you don't payroll benefits and an employee has a company car, submit the car details on a P46 (Car).